-According to the Ethiopian Embassy, approximately 200,000 Ethiopian émigrés live in the D.C. area, making it the largest Ethiopian community in the world, outside of Africa.
-Ethiopian cuisine, likewise, has found a place for itself in D.C.’s expansive dining scene, as immigrants eager to introduce Washingtonians to the authentic tastes of their country open restaurants here.
+The greater Washington, D.C., area is said to have the largest Ethiopian immigrant community in America.
+Ethiopian cuisine, likewise, has found a place for itself in D.C.’s expansive dining scene, as immigrants eager to introduce Washingtonians to the authentic tastes of their country open restaurants.
 In other words, if you’re already a fan of Ethiopian food or are curious to try it, D.C. is the place.
-And currently, Ethiopic is the best.
-Vegetarians, especially, rave about the vegetarian sampler: simmered collard greens; curried potatoes simmered with red onion, garlic, jalapeño pepper, olive oil, and herbs; split lentils in a spicy sauce; and yellow split peas cooked with onions and herbs.
-Located at the corner of H and 4th streets, it’s also a great people watching spot, as the restaurant overlooks both streets through front and side wall windowfronts (in good weather ask for sidewalk seating).
-In 2013, Ethiopic owners Samuel Ergete and Meseret Bekele decided to try something completely different: a European bakery/cafe.
-Open daily 8am to 8pm, Batter Bowl Bakery (www.the-bbb.com; [tel] 202/675-2011) is located right next door at 403 H St. NE, and serves pastries and breads, as well as breakfast items, sandwiches, and salads.
-Prices range from $3.50 for Belgian waffles to $7.95 for an open-faced smoked salmon sandwich.
+And Ethiopic remains among the best, especially for those who like to enjoy their meal in a pretty setting with a nice glass of wine.
+Vegetarians, especially, rave about the veggie sampler: simmered collard greens; curried potatoes simmered with red onion, garlic, jalapeño pepper, olive oil, and herbs; split lentils in a spicy sauce; and yellow split peas with onions and herbs.
+Located at the corner of H and 4th streets, it’s also a great people-watching spot (in good weather, ask for sidewalk seating).

 Washington, D.C.› Restaurant